top of page

 Parkinson's disease is a neurodegenerative disorder characterized by progressive damage to dopamine-producing nerve cells in the brain (substantia nigra).
 The resulting deficiency of the neurotransmitter dopamine leads to various motor disorders.
 These can be effectively treated with L-dopa, the precursor to dopamine.

-Early in the course of the disease, nerve cells in other regions of the brain that are unrelated to dopamine production also begin to die.
+Early in the course of the disease, nerve cells in other regions of the brain that are unrelated to dopamine production also die.
 This leads to a series of symptoms (e.g., autonomic dysfunction, pain, sleep disturbances, psychological symptoms) that become increasingly distressing for those affected as the disease progresses.

 DEMENTIA

 As society ages, memory problems and dementia play an increasingly important role.
-But when are memory problems still a sign of a normal aging process or are they early symptoms of the onset of dementia?
+But when are memory problems still a sign of a normal aging process or are they already early symptoms of the onset of dementia?

 Diagnosis is often made late.
 This is primarily because those affected and their families attribute the symptoms to old age.
 However, early detection is crucial in dementia, especially to rule out other causes.